ngworker/ngworker/packages/spectacular-docs/docs/spectacular/index.md

 Angular-specific software artifacts in an environment as as reasonably close to a real Angular application as possible.

+It's worth mentioning that Spectacular is testing framework-agnostic.
+It works with all test runners and test frameworks as long as they support the Angular testbed.

 In this page, we saw traditional Angular test suites for testing an Angular pipe and compared them to Spectacular's lightweight setup.
 Spectacular offers the following testing APIs: